 Almost all these films centred on a story arc involving a group trying to get through training, or trying to retain the status quo, in naturally circular scenarios (the next group of recruits etc).
 The first film, Sergeant, had the recruits deciding to help the Sgt (played by William Hartnell, who of course went on to play the first Doctor Who) win the best platoon award before retirement, and in Teaching the story arc is the possible departure of the headmaster, played by Ted Ray (in his only CO film).
 The early films usually featured a roster of light comedy players, such as Bob Monkhouse or Leslie Phillips, along with those we would now consider to be CO regulars, and their style was very much in tune with other British comedy films of the 50s such as Dentist on the Job; this scene from Carry On Teacher is quite typical of the light, pratfall style of comedy then prevalent:

-There are four 'spoof' films in a row, starting with Spying, followed by Cleo, Cowboy and Screaming (my own favourite). with Follow that Camel and Up the Khyber following (although the clumsy title of are clues that they were not originally intended to be part of the CO series).
+There are four 'spoof' films in a row, starting with Spying, followed by Cleo, Cowboy and Screaming (my own favourite). with Follow that Camel and Up the Khyber following (although the clumsy titles are clues that they were not originally intended to be part of the CO series).
 The real link with these films, which I think are easily the best of the COs, is not, as one might expect, Kenneth Williams, Sid James or even Charles Hawtrey (and certainly not Barbara Windsor) but the unsung Jim Dale.
 Dale appears in almost all the best COs, starting with Cabby and then in an unbroken sequence in the 60s until Doctor.
 Unfortunately he missed out on Up the Khyber (I wonder why?) and ended with Again Doctor.

 Cowboy was the first of the very few CO films to feature a title song, but it is often forgotten now in preference to films such as Cleo, Screaming and Khyber, but it gave Jim Dale a central role as Marshall P Knutt, a sanitary engineer whose first name leads to a mix up and he gets sent out to Stodge City (the COs were never too worried about their painful puns!) to 'clean up' the town, which needs it as The Rumpo Kid (Sid James) has taken over the town.
-Luckily for Marshall, Annie Oakley (Angela Douglas) is on the stagecoach with him, having come to seek revenge on The Rumpo Kid for killing her father, the previous Sheriff (memorably played by Jon Pertwee, in the second of his three cameo appearances in the 60s Carry Ons). it is of course Annie who has saved the stagecoach from Indians just outside town, but happy for the hapless drainage man to take the credit, as he makes a dramatic entrance in town:
+Luckily for Marshall, Annie Oakley (Angela Douglas) is on the stagecoach with him, having come to seek revenge on The Rumpo Kid for killing her father, the previous Sheriff (memorably played by Jon Pertwee, in the second of his three cameo appearances in the 60s Carry Ons).
+It is of course Annie who has saved the stagecoach from Indians just outside town, but she is happy for the hapless drainage man to take the credit, as he makes a dramatic entrance in town:

 I associate most of the 'group' films with the series' decline, from about the time of Again Doctor and Camping in 1969.
 The end of the spoof films meant that something was lost, and this was simply replaced with cheap smut and tedious, infantile gags.
 I'm quite happy with infantile humour sometimes, but it needs to be delivered with some panache by quality comedians, and overall the likes of Charles Hawtrey and Jim Dale were being replaced by Jack Douglas and Windsor Davies and it was all getting very threadbare and shabby.
 After Convenience (discussed below), which was I believe the first Carry On box failure (possibly as it took a few potshots at striking workers, forgetting that their core audience was largely made up of the same working class) the team looked at then-current themes and issues, such as Brits travelling abroad or the 'sexual revolution', though they were never satirical in nature.
-Busty actresses like Imogen Hassall (Loving, above) and Margaret Nolan (Henry, Matron, Girls, Dick etc) found themselves in demand, along with starlets such as Carol Hakwins and Sally Geeson, who feature in this clip from Abroad (Hawtrey's last appearance in a CO film)
+Busty actresses like Imogen Hassall (Loving, above) and Margaret Nolan (Henry, Matron, Girls, Dick etc) found themselves in demand, along with starlets such as Carol Hakwins and Sally Geeson, who feature in this clip from Abroad (Hawtrey's last appearance in a CO film).

 Ironically, it was the increase in bawdy humour, and the more sexualised nature of the CO films, that hastened their decline; the more permissive climate in the 1970s meant that the COs were competing with soft porn series like Confessions of...series, the Adventures of... series, and one offs like Can you keep it up for a week?, and if you wanted tits and bums why bother with the COs?
-In a bid to win this audience back, the Carry Ons pushed the boundaries further, which led to embarassingly unfunny end-of-the-pier rubbish like England and Emanuelle, for which can only assume that someone held a gun to Kenneth Williams' head to make him sign on the dotted line.
+In a bid to win this audience back, the Carry Ons pushed the boundaries further, which led to embarassingly unfunny end-of-the-pier rubbish like England and Emanuelle, for which one can only assume that someone held a gun to Kenneth Williams' head to make him sign on the dotted line.

 Here is one unimpressed critic's view of the films: